stoyky/stoyky.github.io/content/blog/tcm_academy_bossfight/index.md

 ## Dynamic Analysis
-- Record any observed symptoms of infection from initial detonation.
-What are the main symptoms of a WannaCry infection?
-- What conditions are necessary to get this sample to detonate?
-- **Network Indicators**: Identify the network indicators of this malware
-- **Host-based Indicators**: Identify the host-based indicators of this malware.
-- Use Cutter to locate the killswitch mechanism in the decompiled code and explain how it functions.
-## Conclusion

 As per usual, we fire up REMnux with an INetSim listener to listen for potential DNS requests, HTTP requests or other traffic that the binary generates.
 After a quick snapshot of the VM we detonate the binary and... nothing happens.
 Or has there?
 Switching over to Wireshark in REMnux we observe an interesting HTTP GET request:

 ![](img/wannacry_callback.jpeg)